Thomas-Krajna/VITRO-ASEMIC/README.md

     <img src="IMAGES/93-GLYPHS.png" alt="93 Glyphs" width="600">
 </p>

 VITRO-ASEMIC is an artifact for my graphic design capstone project and is a working .otf font that you can download for free on here.
 I only ask that you attribute my name either through my [Instagram](https://instagram.com/thomaskrajna_artist) or though my [website](https://www.thomaskrajna.com/).
+I also have an inspiration board [here](https://pin.it/39A13uk) for this project.

 This work came from the inspiration of the "hidden" world of bacteria and influences from biomimicry.
 VITRO-ASEMIC was also in response to the manifesto below.
 Each of the glyphs within the dingbat font came from the digitization of several petri dishes over the span of 3 days that were marked within the forms of the 7 typetoms.